sosedoff/lxc-tools/README.md

 # lxc-tools

-Set of tools to work with LXC containers
+Set of tools to work with LXC containers and host system.

+Extracted from experimental scripts and currently under development.

+## Requirements

+Your host system should have Ruby (1.8/1.9) preinstalled before using any scripts.

+Tools are tested on Ubuntu 11.04/11.10 64-bit systems.

 ## Install